 Our commitment to comprehensive, patient-centered care doesn’t only ensure the best possible outcomes; it’s the right thing to do.
 It’s a value that’s at the heart of every credentialed medical volunteer we select, regardless of which of the more than 80 countries they call home.
 It’s who we are.
 We are open-minded and accepting of cultural diversity, understanding that flexibility and humility are the keys to problem solving in challenging, fast-paced environments.
 We value the opportunity to learn from and share skills with some of the world’s most talented, dedicated and innovative medical professionals.
-We understand that while our volunteerism has the power to change our lives and bring us together as lifelong friends, we come together to change the lives of cleft patients who lack access to essential, safe surgical care.
+We understand that while our volunteerism has the power to change our lives and bring us together as lifelong friends, we come together to change the lives of people affected by cleft who lack access to essential, safe surgical care.

 Featured Video: “I Am Operation Smile: Abreham Haddis”